cosmos/sdk-tutorials/liquidity-module/index.md

 - Create your own token on your blockchain
 - Connect your blockchain to the testnet
 - Send your own token with IBC to the testnet
-- Create a pool with your token
+- Create a liquidity pool with your token
-- Use the pool with your token
+- Use the liquidity pool with your token

 ## Requirements